Causes & Symptoms

 If the itch continues and does not settle within a few weeks then you should be re-examined by your dermatologist.

-If you would like further information on scabies the sites below provide more in-depth descriptions of scabies:
+If you would like further information visit the sites below for more in-depth descriptions: